-According to the Agency, several new developments are in progress, or are anticipated to begin in the near future, within the Project Areas.
-Such new developments are expected to increase assessed valuations within the Project Areas.
+According to the Agency, several new developments are in progress, or are anticipated to begin in the near future, within Project Areas II and III.
+Such new developments are expected to increase assessed valuations within Project Areas II and III.
 However, the Agency can provide no assurance regarding the completion of such new developments or the impact on assessed valuation within the Project Areas.
-Further, the projections of Pledged Tax Revenues in the Fiscal Consultant Report and this Official Statement do not reflect any increases in assessed valuations relating to development within the Project Areas that is in progress or anticipated to begin in the near future.
-Approximately 3,585.34 acres within the Project Areas is vacant land.
+Further, the projections of Pledged Tax Revenues in the Fiscal Consultant Report and this Official Statement do not reflect any increases in assessed valuations relating to development within Project Areas II and III that is in progress or anticipated to begin in the near future.